arvisre/lfs200-study/ch06-user-and-system-administration-commands/003_networkadmin-commands.md

 Similarly, as shown below, the **ip** utility with the **object** **route** and with the **command** **list** displays the **routing** information.
 <img width="1267" height="277" alt="image" src="https://github.com/user-attachments/assets/44e95052-186f-40fd-b7ea-1bc57fa64239" />
 This command is equivalent to the **route print** command used in Windows environments. </br>
+### Additionally - the ip command has replaced the ifconfig command.
+While my Fedora Workstation has both ip and ifconfig commands, my Ubuntu VM does NOT have ifconfig by default. </br>

 ## dig command / utility </br>